 As usual, I read the GD documentation and loads of blogs before doing anything, and the thing that stuck with me was a couple of measurements, those being 415 mm from the outer edges of the stanchions and 505 mm; this being the measurement between the centre points of the spindles.
 To me, the 505 mm value was sacrosanct, the other 415 mm measurement I had room to wiggle things about a bit.

 All marked up ready to go

-As with everything, I first made my own measurements to verify where to drill the two spindle holes, and I cross checked their position from different reference points on the car.
+As with everything, I first made my own measurements to verify where to drill the two spindle holes, and I cross-checked their position from different reference points on the car.
 And as you can see I came up with a variety of "correct" positions...
 Not good!!!
 So I decided to use the centre point on the scuttle as my "ground zero."
-However, I noticed there was a 3 mm discrepancy with this and centre point of the windscreen.
-Also, as the windscreen is a flush-fit to the bodywork at both sides i.e. the stanchion legs are butt-tight to the bodywork, no room for manoeuvre there.
-So in reality my centre point was defined for me, and [in this case] a 3 mm offset from dead centre could be down to anything and isn't going to be noticed by anyone [except me.]
+However, I noticed there was a 3 mm discrepancy between this and the centre point of the windscreen.
+Also, as the windscreen is a flush fit to the bodywork on both sides i.e. the stanchion legs are butt-tight to the bodywork, no room for manoeuvre there.
+So, in reality, my centre point was defined for me, and [in this case] a 3 mm offset from dead-centre could be down to anything and isn't going to be noticed by anyone [except me.]

 The three arrows indicate the correct 'relative' positions.

 Wiper Spindles: I centre measured and marked a point 25.25 cm from the centre-point of the windscreen.
 Then I measured where to put the rubber gasket (5 mm from the screen rubber) and taped it in place.
 I then marked where the elliptical hole was to be drilled and taped the chrome spindle cover to the top of it.
 This to provide me with a correctly angled drill line.